pontazaricardo/ERVII_Image_Processing/README.md

 function was created in order to solve some of the problems found when programming.
 2. After every movement (Picking an object and place it in the pyramid), the arm comes back to the *H0* position.
 3. After some measures, the *z* value moved for the object when appalling was of 390, in order to have 1mm of error margin when stacking the objects.
-4. Before this set of instructions is performed, the program checks if the object is reachable or not by
+4. Before this set of instructions is performed, the program checks if the object is reachable or not by:
 	1. Using an overrided *sendReceiveInstructionToER7* function described as follow
     ```c++
 	void sendReceiveInstructionToER7(int i1, char* s1){